ikuhamada/state-doc/manual.rst

 	Description:

-	Use this key word to performe the atomic layer resolved density of states analysis.
+	Use this keyword to performe the atomic layer resolved density of states analysis.

 COOP